 PhD in architecture and urban microclimate research with a focus on the effects of facade design on facade surface temperature and outdoor microclimate.
-Interest in transdisciplinarity and knowledge transfer between technical and constructivist epistemologies.
-Available for PhD supervision and collaborate research opportunities.
-Current research on pedestrian outdoor thermal comfort and the application of thermal judgement in architectural design.
+Interest in transdisciplinarity and knowledge transfer between science and design.
+Current research on pedestrian outdoor thermal comfort, the effects of facade design on outdoor microclimate and the application of thermal judgement in architectural design.

-Green Building Council of Australia (GBCA), member of Resilience Expert Reference Panel.
+Green Building Council of Australia (GBCA), member of Resilience Expert Reference Panel (ERP).

 Panel member, Sustainable Suburbs: Designing Thermal Comfort, NSW Museum of Applied Art and Science (MAAS) event, 10 March 2019.

 ABC New Radio, Western Sydney’s urban heat island, podcast and web article, 1 March 2018. http://www.abc.net.au/radio/programs/the-signal/why-are-australian-cities-getting-so-hot/9494774

 Heat Mitigation project, Darwin, Northern Territory: Heat mitigation program: Darwin, Northern Territory (apo.org.au)

 Sydney Morning Herald, Friday 10th and Saturday 11th February 2017, on-line and print article, on microclimate, thermal comfort and urban heat. http://www.smh.com.au/environment/weather/sydney-weather-how-urbanisation-creates-hot-microclimates-in-our-suburbs-20170209-gu9b02.html